 Avital has been a trusted name in the vehicle security and remote start system business for over 18 years.
 Incorporating cutting-edge technology and user-friendliness into its car security systems, Avital offers consumers a diverse range of car alarm systems, including its popular Avital 3100LX.

-Based out of Southern California, Python has become one of the most recognized brands in the industry with over 30 years of experience in manufacturing automotive security and auto remote start systems.
-One of its top products is the Python 5706P Responder.
+Based out of Washington State, Compustar is a division of FirstTech, LLC and has become one of the most recognized brands in the industry with more than 20 years of experience in manufacturing automotive security and auto remote start systems.
+One of its top products is the Compustar CS7900-AS.

 With its headquarters located in sunny Southern California, Viper has become one of the most revered car alarm brands with over 30 years of experience under its belt.
-Offering consumers everything from smartphone car alarms to remote start systems, one of its best-selling systems is the Viper 3106V.
+Offering consumers everything from smartphone car alarms to remote start systems, one of its best-selling systems is the Viper 350 Plus 3105V.